Environment | Value natural resources

 Composite material research to reduce tire weight

-A thinner tire is a lighter tire, which improves fuel economy and also saves resources by using less raw materials.
-However, making a tire thinner requires first ensuring sufficient durability, and developing new tough materials that exceed existing technology.
-Bridgestone participated in the Japanese Cabinet Office’s ImPACT*1 initiative by conducting research aimed at creating an ultrathin, durable, flexible and tough polymer.
+A thinner tire is a lighter tire, which improves fuel economy and also saves resources by using fewer raw materials.
+However, making a tire thinner requires ensuring sufficient durability first and developing new tough materials that exceed existing technology.
+Bridgestone Corporation participated in the Japanese Cabinet Office’s ImPACT*1 initiative by conducting research aimed at creating an ultrathin, durable, flexible and tough polymer.
 The Company announced its research results in 2018.

-Through this research, the Company was able to develop a groundbreaking rubber material by improving material property by 15 percent, thereby contributing to better fuel economy, while realizing a fivefold increase in tear strength.
-Currently, it is making and evaluating prototypes of tires using the new rubber material for commercialization by the early 2020s.
-The Group will continue to pursue material use reduction and better fuel economy toward a sustainable society.
+Through this research, the Company developed a groundbreaking rubber material by improving the material property by 15 percent, thereby contributing to better fuel economy while realizing a fivefold increase in tear strength.
+Currently, it is making and evaluating prototypes of tires using the new rubber material.
+Bridgestone will continue to pursue material use reduction and a better fuel economy for a sustainable society.

 For more information, see “Double-Network Rubber Boasting Flexibility and Toughness for Realizing Both Fuel Efficiency and Durability.”